broncowdd/BoZoN/readme.md

 * add: a link to clear stats
 * BEWARE!
 Because of the new data & files structure, all previous generated IDs will no longer be valid.

-## New in 1.6.3
-* added stats page

-## New in 1.6.2
-* security bugfix

-## New in version 1.6.1
-* elementaryOS theme/skin
-* bugfix: #22 & #23

-## New in version 1.6
-* skin system to easily create your own theme
-* bugfix: timezone error
-* add: tooltips on buttons
-* add: explaination on how to remove password
-* add: use navigator language by default
-* add: turn uploaded zip into a folder

-## New in version 1.5
-- add: a links mode
-- add: a password protected share acces
-- add: a burn after access share mode: user can only acces the ressource one time
-- add: button in links mode, regen id for a file
-- add: rss feed for a folder share (bottom's index.php page)
-- add: json output link for shared folder content list (interoperability)
-- add: basic config file
-- bugfix: problem in some [exotic] server configs causing issues with mime type (personnal wink & thanks to Cyrille Borne for the help)
-- bugfix: free.fr hosting users can now install and use BoZoN ;-)

-## New in this version 1.4.1
-- add: a move file/folder mode (access with left menu)
-- add: new left-side menu (group all options inside)
-- add: a github link (wink Cyrille ;-)
-- bug fix: download problem with links of files geater than 1go
-- bug fix: better detection of too big files upload atempts
-- bug fix: better error detection with file selection fallback
-- add:visualiser et rendre le lien téléchargeable (download="")
-- add: active state on active language link
-- bugfix: disable dropzone during upload

-## New in version 1.4
-- add: allow extension rename
-- add: create subfolders
-- add: share a folder
-- add: user index.php page can list a shared folder content with share links
-- add: allow subfolder navigation & upload
-- add: direct subfolder item number on folder icon
-- add: delete folders, sub folders and their content
-- add: a share link button (click to prompt and ctrl+c the link)
-- bugfix: glob fallback for php < 5.2
-- design: better icon placement on items
-- add: a fork help text

-## new in version 1.3 (actually still in beta testing but working):
-- add: rename file is now possible
-- add: upload a file using a fallback fileselect form
-- add: get a local version of a distant file only with it's URL
-- bugfix: search with only one result now return the result (!)
-- bugfix: link to file contains the filename
-- bugfix: ajax refreshing list problem (seems solved in almost all cases)

-## new in version 1.2:
-- add: filter/search on admin page
-- add: language support (see lang.php to translate it to another language)
-- change: design and logo
-- change: upload form to personal d&d lib (auto_dropzone)
-- update: auto_restrict to a better secured version
-- update: auto_thumbnail to the last version

 ## used libraries
 I used a few libs I made
 - auto_restrict : to easily lock access to a page and handle basic security features